Bicuspid Aortic Valve

 What are possible complications of bicuspid aortic valve?

 An untreated bicuspid aortic valve can eventually lead to symptoms of heart failure.
-These include shortness of breath, fatigue, and swelling.
+These include shortness of breath, fatigue, chest pain, fainting, and swelling.
 Also, an aortic aneurysm might develop downstream from the aortic valve and can lead to bleeding or rupture.
 Healthcare providers prefer to treat bicuspid aortic valve before heart failure develops.

 Endocarditis is another possible complication.
 It’s an infection of the heart valves.
 Your healthcare provider may give you special instructions about how to help prevent it.